axibase/axibase-charts/syntax/functions.md

 ### Description
 Arrays generated from `csv` have `.values()` method.
 This function returns sorted array of unique values in the column `column_name`.

-Generated array has `.escape()` method which escapes commas in each element and joins them by comma.
+Generated array has `.escape()` method which escapes commas in each element.

 ### Syntax